BeSTURJC/besturjc.github.io/content/publication/dimbwadyo-terrer-2015/index.md

 ---
-title: 'Review of NILM applications in smart grids: power quality assessment and assisted independent living'
+title: 'Upper limb rehabilitation after spinal cord injury: a treatment based on a data glove and an immersive virtual reality environment'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Patricio G. Donato
+- Iris Dimbwadyo-Terrer
-- Alvaro Hernandez
+- Fernando Trincado-Alonso
+- Ana de los Reyes-Guzmán
-- Marcos A. Funes
+- Miguel A. Aznar
+- Cesar Alcubilla
-- Ignacio Carugati
+- Soraya Pérez-Nombela
+- Antonio del Ama-Espinosa
-- Ruben Nieto
+- Begoña Polonio-López
-- Jesus Urena
+- Ángel Gil-Agudo

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2020-10-01'
+date: '2015-07-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-10-18T08:45:02.357468Z'
+publishDate: '2024-10-18T08:45:01.063302Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- paper-conference
+- article-journal

 # Publication name and optional abbreviated publication name.
-publication: '*2020 Argentine Conference on Automatic Control (AADECA)*'
+publication: '*Disability and Rehabilitation: Assistive Technology*'
 publication_short: ''

-doi: 10.23919/aadeca49780.2020.9301641
+doi: 10.3109/17483107.2015.1027293

 abstract: ''